pickr02/cumbria-moths/core/docs/docs-initial-steps.md

 ![Unconfigured website](./images/unconfigured-website.png)

 This is how a configurable atlas website looks without any configuration!
-Your next steps should be to generate some data for use with the website.
+Your next steps will be to add configuration and data to your repo.
+You can start learing out this by reading this document on [using GitHub to add/edit files](./core/docs/docs-add-edit-config.md).

 ## Updating your project with the latest code
 From time to time, BRC may update the configurable atlas software.
 Because GitHub maintains a link between a forked repo and its source, it is relatively easy to pull those updates into your forked repo.